endjin/Endjin.RecommendedPractices.NuGet/docs/adr/0004-separate-repo-host.md

 It has an additional benefit:

 - It it were to look useful in the future, we could add other host-specific packages

-It also has a downsides—none of the solutions to the unresolved issue above looks ideal.